 Milton Public Library

-- Milton Public Library is closed to the public until further notice.
+- Milton Public Library’s building is closed to the public, but curbside pickup is available:

-- Online services and resources are available from the library’s website.
-Your user name is your library card number, and your password is your last name, all lower case.
+- Summer Reading logs and BINGO cards, the library’s catalog, eBooks, and other online resources are available from the library’s website.
+When requested, your user name is your library card number, and your password is your last name, all lower case.

-- To reinstate an expired library card or apply for a temporary, online-only library card, call the library.
+- To reinstate an expired library card or apply for a temporary library card, call the library at 802-893-4644.

 - Keep in touch with the library on: